vsouza/awesome-ios/README.md

 * [AppStoreStyleHorizontalScrollView](https://github.com/terenceLuffy/AppStoreStyleHorizontalScrollView) - App store style horizontal scroll view. :large_orange_diamond:
 * [PullToDismiss](https://github.com/sgr-ksmt/PullToDismiss) - You can dismiss modal viewcontroller by pulling scrollview or navigationbar in Swift. :large_orange_diamond:
 * [SpreadsheetView](https://github.com/kishikawakatsumi/SpreadsheetView) - Full configurable spreadsheet view user interfaces for iOS applications.
 With this framework, you can easily create complex layouts like schedule, gantt chart or timetable as if you are using Excel. :large_orange_diamond:
+*  [VegaScroll](https://github.com/AppliKeySolutions/VegaScroll) - VegaScroll is a lightweight animation flowlayout for UICollectionView completely written in Swift 4, compatible with iOS 11 and Xcode 9 :large_orange_diamond:

 #### Slider
 * [VolumeControl](https://github.com/12Rockets/VolumeControl) - Custom volume control for iPhone featuring a well-designed round slider.